Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Design of

 All three tables are direct-mapped tables, indexed with the branch PC, and they are fully inclusive of each other.
 The \BTU{} uses an LRU replacement policy to evict an entry.

 \textbf{Crypto fetch flow}.
 Once a crypto branch is fetched, the fetch unit queries the \BTU{} to determine the next PC (step \flowstep{1} in Figure~\ref{fig:uarch}).
-If the branch is marked as \textit{single-target}, then the next PC is already known by the hint information and there is no need for \BTU{} lookup.
+If the branch is marked as \textit{single-target}, then the next PC is already known by the hint information and there is no need for a \BTU{} lookup.
 For \textit{multiple-target} branches, \BTU{} looks up the first element of the \TC{} to find the appropriate pattern element in the \PT{} which provides the next PC.
-Upon each \BTU{} lookup the \textit{pattern counter} of the first element in the \TC{} is decremented.
-If the \textit{pattern counter} is zero, then the \textit{trace counter} is decremented and the \textit{pattern counter} is refreshed based on the corresponding pattern elements.
+Upon each \BTU{} lookup, the \textit{pattern counter} of the first element in the \TC{} is decremented.
+Whenever the \textit{pattern counter} reaches zero, we advance to the next pattern element by decrementing the \textit{trace counter} and updating the \textit{pattern counter} based on the new pattern element.
 As we will explain in the \textbf{crypto commit flow}, the first element of the trace is removed only when the enforced branch direction is committed.
 Hence, there is a possibility that the \textit{trace counter} of the first element is zero (i.e., we need to advance to the next element) but the branch is not committed yet.
 In this case, the \BTU{} needs to lookup the next element in the \TC{} entry.
-In the worst case that all 16 elements of the \TC{} are looked up (i.e., \textit{trace counter} is zero in all of them), then the \BTU{} waits until the first element is removed.
-We did not encounter this scenario in our simulations since crypto branches are easy to resolve.
+In the worst case that all 16 elements of the \TC{} are looked up and not committed (i.e., \textit{trace counter} is zero in all of them), then the \BTU{} waits until the first element is removed.
+We did not encounter this scenario in our simulations since crypto branches resolve before all elements are looked up.

 \textbf{Non-crypto fetch flow}.
-For non-crypto branches, we use the branch predictor to determine the next PC (step \flowstep{2}).
+For non-crypto branches, we use the BPU to determine the next PC (step \flowstep{2}).
+However, to prevent speculative fetch redirections to the crypto code we perform an integrity check to prevent fetch redirection if the predicted target is part of the crypto code (using the Crypto PC Ranges register).
+In this case, we wait for the branch to resolve before taking the branch.